-  The program covers four years, or eight semesters and combines specific courses in naval science and specified academic subjects.
+The program covers four years and combines specific courses in naval science and specified academic subjects.
 These courses supplement weekly professional development sessions in which the practical aspects of naval science and leadership procedures are stressed.
-It also includes at least one summer-at-sea training period provided by the United States Navy or Marine Corps..
+It also includes at least one summer-at-sea period.

-Though the Navy and Marine Corps program have been designed to prepare future officers, naval science courses are open to all students at Cornell as space limitations allow.
-Please contact the professor for admission into an individual course.
+Though the Navy and Marine Corps program has been designed to prepare future officers, naval science courses are open to all students at Cornell as space limitations allow.

 Requirements for Enrollment:

-There are two programs through which students can participate in Naval ROTC: the Scholarship Program and the College Program.
+There are two programs: the Scholarship Program and the College Program.
 The two programs differ primarily in benefits given to the student.

-The Scholarship Program is awarded annually across the nation and provides nearly 800 scholarships for use at 166 universities nationwide associated with one of the 77 NROTC host universities including over 160 total universities to selected students who want to serve in the Navy or Marine Corps.
-Full tuition and other financial benefits are provided to students during college leading to the award of a baccalaureate degree.
+The Scholarship Program provides approximately 1,000 scholarships in more than 70 universities nationwide to selected students who want to serve in the Navy or Marine Corps.
+Financial support is provided to students during college preceding the award of the baccalaureate degree.

-The program offers scholarships that provide full tuition and are merit-based.
-While on scholarship, students also receive money for instructional fees, textbooks, nonconsumable supplies, and a stipend of $250–$400 a month for a maximum of 40 months or 50 months with approved fifth year benefit.
+The program offers scholarships that provide full tuition and are not need-based.
+While on scholarship, students also receive money for instructional fees, textbooks, nonconsumable supplies, and a stipend of $250–$400 a month for a maximum of 40 months.

 Entering the Scholarship Program: